jao45gg/POC/README.md

-# POC-TS
+# POC
-Proof of Concept for TypeScript
+Proof of Concept for TypeScript and Prisma